March 25, 2014 Update: Metro-North Safety Improvements Progress

 - Metro-North and the Long Island Rail Road recently committed $428 million dollars for a contract to begin the installation of a Positive Train Control system, which is regarded as the best signal system available for train control.
 At Governor Cuomo's direction, we are accelerating our efforts to install PTC as expeditiously as possible.
-We are developing a plan for the installation of signal transponders along the New Haven Main Line for the enforcement of civil speed restrictions.
+We are developing a plan for the installation of signal transponders for the enforcement of civil speed restrictions.

 - Implementing the FRA's Confidential Close Call Reporting System, a measure that allows employees to anonymously report safety concerns without fear of reprisal, in order to identify potential problems before they can cause an accident or injury.

 - Initiated a quarterly Safety Stand-Down program re-emphasizing to all employees that safety is the most important factor in railroad operations, and that all employees must operate and communicate effectively with safety as the ultimate goal.